mac-theobio/effects/paper/vp.md

-defAnchor.R uses default anchor anchor20.R an example of picking an anchor meanAnchor picks the mean value of the focal variable; this should be the _same_ as defAnchor for a simple focal variable
+defAnchor.R uses default anchor anchor20.R an example of picking an anchor meanAnchor picks the mean value of the focal variable; this should be the _same_ as defAnchor for a simple focal variable, but different for a multi-parameter focal variable